 In such situations, try not to ask questions and just listen instead, but if you do, make them open questions rather than yes or no type of questions.
 Don’t offer an opinion or advice, instead signpost them if you feel it’s appropriate.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of fighting mental health stigma in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.